bhc1010/pyxm/README.md

 2. Extract the downloaded archive to a location of your choice.

 3. Run the SAM 9000 executable appropriate for your operating system.

-4. The application's GUI will appear, allowing you to connect to the STM device and perform various tasks.

 ## Customization